-The possibility to capitalise on technological expertise applied to finance, the need to modernise payment and broader monetary systems, and other reasons, have triggered the development of a flurry of digital currencies including privately-issued crypto currencies such as Bitcoin or Ether (more than 10’000 of various types), stablecoins, projects for Central Bank Digital Currencies (CBDCs) and crypto assets such as Non Fungible Tokens (NFTs).
+The possibility to capitalise on technological expertise applied to finance, the need to modernise payment and broader monetary systems, and other reasons, have triggered the development of a flurry of digital currencies including privately-issued crypto currencies such as Bitcoin or Ether (more than 10’000 of various types), stablecoins, projects for Central Bank Digital Currencies (CBDCs), crypto assets such as Non Fungible Tokens (NFTs), and associated trading platforms.
 Some facts:

 - Central banks and regulated commercial banks are no longer the only actors in money creation.
 New private actors in decentralised finance are challenging existing regulations and practices.

 - The dramatic growth in the use of digital currencies will have significant implications for various economic actors, particularly consumers, investors and businesses, and pose a number of significant risk governance challenges.